-All reserves are "ring fenced" as internal reserves within the accumulated surplus, except for provisions as allowed by the General Recognized Accounting Practices (GRAP):
+All reserves are "ring fenced" as internal reserves within the accumulated surplus, except for previsions as allowed by the General Recognized Accounting Practices (GRAP):

-4.3.2 NON - CASH FUNDED RESERVES
+3.2.24.2.2 4.3.2 NON - CASH FUNDED RESERVES

-On occasion it is necessary to create non - cash funded reserves.
-The Accounting Officer must create any reserves prescribed by the accounting standards, such as the Revaluation Reserve, if required.
+On occasion it is necessa ry to create no on - cash fur nded res erves.
+The AccountingOfficer must create any reserves s prescribed by the accounting standards, such as t the Revaluati on Reserve, if f required.

-The Accounting Officer is delegated to create reserves for future depreciation offsetting, in the absence of a standard similar to IAS 20.
+--The Accounting Officer is delegated to create reserves for future depreciation offsetting, in the absence of a standard similar to IAS 20.

-4.4 ACCOUNTING FOR RESERVES
+3.34.3 ACCOUNTING FOR RESERVES

-4.4.1 REVALUATION RESERVE
+3.3.14.3.1 4.4.1 REVALUATION RESERVE